parasoft/run-jtest-action/README.md

         with:
             sarif_file: reports/report.sarif # reports is a default location for reports directory

-    # Uploads an archive that includes all report files (.xml, .html, .sarif)..
+    # Uploads an archive that includes all report files (.xml, .html, .sarif).
     - name: Archive reports
         uses: actions/upload-artifact@v2
         with: